-* If you’re unable to find monster stickers, Cassie, from 3 Dinosaurs, has a free printable MONSTER PACK for you to download.
-Print them on sticker paper, or adhere them to your swatters with glue, contact paper or packing tape.
+We bought our monster stickers at the Dollar store, or you can get them through the above Amazon link.
+Alternatively, my fellow blogger, Cassie from 3 Dinosaurs, has a free printable MONSTER PACK that you can download.
+Print them on sticker paper, or stick them them to your swatters with glue, contact paper or packing tape.

-Have your child decorate the swatters to his or her liking.
+Have your child decorate the fly swatter to his or her liking.
 We’ve left ours simple, but you could also add ribbon “streamers” to your swatter for some extra fun.

 And there you go!
 A solution to your bedtime monster problem!